-According to the fiscal note prepared by the Division of the Budget on HB 2579, as introduced, the Office of the Attorney General indicates enactment of the bill could increase SGF expenditures by at least \$4.2 million in FY 2019, mostly for compensation of two wrongful convictions currently before the court.
-The estimate includes \$3.2 million of recovery calculated by multiplying \$80,000 per year of incarceration by 40 years and \$1.0 million in legal fees, nonmonetary damages, and other unknown cases that may emerge if the bill is enacted.
-The Office of the Attorney General indicates there is an unknown number of legal cases that could lead to substantial payouts in the future, but their fiscal effect cannot be estimated at this time.

-The Office of Judicial Administration indicates enactment of the bill could increase costs from additional time spent by judicial and nonjudicial personnel processing, researching, and hearing new cases and appeals in district court and appellate court related to wrongful convictions.
+According to the fiscal note prepared by the Division of the Budget, the Office of the AG indicates enactment of the bill, as introduced, could increase SGF expenditures by at least \$4.2 million in FY 2019, mostly for compensation of two wrongful convictions currently before the court.
+The estimate includes \$3.2 million of recovery calculated by multiplying \$80,000 per year of incarceration by 40 years and \$1.0 million in legal fees, non-monetary damages, and other unknown cases that may emerge if the bill is enacted.
+The Office of the AG indicates there is an unknown number of legal cases that could lead to substantial payouts in the future, but their fiscal effect cannot be estimated at this time.
+The Office of Judicial Administration indicates enactment of the bill as introduced, could increase costs from additional time spent by judicial and nonjudicial personnel processing, researching, and hearing new cases and appeals in district court and appellate court related to wrongful convictions.
 Likewise, the court could see increased docket fee revenues from the additional filings.
 The precise fiscal impact cannot be estimated.
-The Kansas Department of Corrections and KBI indicate enactment of the bill, as introduced, would have no fiscal effect.
+The KDOC and KBI indicate enactment of the bill, as introduced, would have no fiscal effect.

-Any fiscal effect associated with enactment of the bill is not reflected in the FY 2019 Governor's Budget Report.
+Any fiscal effect associated with the bill is not reflected in The FY 2019 Governor's Budget Report.